ajchili/dossiermade/README.md

     REACT_APP_APP_ID=...
     ```
     _Set the values in the `.env.local` file to those obtained from a Firebase web app_
-3. Run `yarn` in the project directory
+3. Run `npm i` in the project directory
-4. Run `yarn start` in the project directory
+4. Run `npm run start` in the project directory
 5. Develop

 ## Deployment
 The dossiermade website has automatic deployment based on CircleCI.
 Any push to the master branch will result in a new deployment of the website (so long as it is build and tested successfully).
-Should a manual deployment be necessary, run `yarn deploy` in the project directory (_requires that `firebase-tools` is installed and that machine is authenticated with account that is attached to project in GCP/Firebase_).
+Should a manual deployment be necessary, run `npm run deploy` in the project directory (_requires that `firebase-tools` is installed and that machine is authenticated with account that is attached to project in GCP/Firebase_).